 So there just aren't enough facts to call this one for sure, however all signs point to Slam City being the final Sega CD+32X release.
 At worst it's tied with the other Digital Pictures games.

-The Sega CD and 32X would each enjoy 1-2 new releases after Slam City, but publishers abandoned the idea of developing games that required both attachments.
+The 32X enjoyed 1-2 new releases after Slam City, but publishers abandoned the idea of developing games that required both attachments.

 The LaserActive was a system with pluggable modules that allowed it to play Sega CD and TurboGrafx-16 CD games.
 Some developers created games specifically for these modules that didn't run on the original system.
 For the purpose of this entry only those games are considered as there are already entries for the Sega CD and TurboGrafx-16 CD.